The Best Free & Cheap Camping Near Las Vegas

 The Logandale Trails System features over 200 miles of trails for a variety of OHV (Off-Highway Vehicle) users along with horseback riding and hiking within its 45,000-acre boundaries.
 Click here to learn more and plan your visit.

 “If you enjoy the thrill of the action in Las Vegas but are also interested in exploring its vast nature, you can easily combine both pleasures by staying at some incredible campsites found just outside the glittering city.”

 Boondocking near Las Vegas

 Snowbird Mesa near Overton is a well-known boondocking location for wintering snowbirds.
 The location offers stunning vistas providing amazing views of sunrise and sunsets.
 It is also just a short drive from nearby Valley of Fire State Park.
-Check out Campground Reviews for more information on this location.
+Check out RV LIFE Campgrounds for more information on this location.